BayajidAlam/matt-mons-client/README.md

 ## Getting Started

-To get started with the VehiTrack frontend, follow these steps:
+To get started with the ECOM frontend, follow these steps:

 1. Clone the repository: `git clone [frontend_repository_url]`
 2. Install dependencies: `yarn install`